dvtate/old-yoda/README.md

   - `assert`: makes an error if top of stack is false
   - `stklen`: returns the size of the stack
   - `reverse_stack`: reverses the order of stack
-  - `range`: puts a range of numbers onto the stack
+  - `range`: returns a list containing a range of numbers between the two given

 * Types:
   - `str`: converts to string
   - `num`: converts to a number
   - `int`: converts to a integer (rounding)
+  - `floor`: static casts to an int (truncation)
   - `list`: puts values on stack into a list
-  - `stk`: puts values on stack into a list
-  - `floor`: static casts to an int
+  - `lambda`: make a lambda (creation not conversion)
   - `~`: copy operator, replaces a reference with the basic value it points to

 * Variables/References